Arkkimaagi/assemble/test/actual/multi/dest1/collections-categories2.md

 this.extname:  .md
 this.ext:      .md

-#### assets.md
+#### example.md
 this.assets:   ../../assets
-this.dest:     test/actual/multi/dest1/assets.md
+this.dest:     test/actual/multi/dest1/example.md
 this.absolute:
 this.dirname:  test/actual/multi/dest1
-this.filename: assets.md
+this.filename: example.md
-this.pagename: assets.md
+this.pagename: example.md
-this.basename: assets
+this.basename: example
 this.extname:  .md
 this.ext:      .md